Ski Guide for Groups

 One of the best ways to enjoy a group ski trip is by renting an entire house.
 I've done this several times and it's usually been the best option.

-- Shopping – Most ski resorts cater to skiers and the fact that you're a relatively captive audience, having traveled through snow-covered roads to the mountain.
-So there's plenty of shopping variety from apparel boutiques to candy shops to cafés to video rental stores.
+Most ski resorts cater to skiers and the fact that you're a relatively captive audience, having traveled through snow-covered roads to the mountain.
+So there's plenty of shopping variety from outdoor gear to apparel boutiques to candy shops to cafés.

-Wintry Activities – Numerous ski resorts give snowbirds other ways to play in the snow either before or after they ski (or when taking a day off of the slopes):
+Most ski resorts offer snowbirds other ways to play in the snow either before or after they ski (or when taking a day off of the slopes):